 Figure 88—CIR report IE Content field format

-The Antennas field value plus one shall indicate the number of antennas being reported on.
-For each antenna there shall be a separate Receive Report field included in the CIR report IE.
+The Number of Rx Antennas field value plus one shall indicate the number of antennas being reported on.
+For each Rx antenna there shall be a separate Receive Report field included in the CIR report IE.

 The Bitmap Length field indicates the length of the CIR Bitmap field.
 The values and meaning of the Bitmap Length field are given by Table 16.